kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@article{wang1909fakespotter,
+  title={Fakespotter: A simple baseline for spotting ai-synthesized fake faces. arXiv 2019},
+  author={Wang, R and Ma, L and Juefei-Xu, F and Xie, X and Wang, J and Liu, Y},
+  journal={arXiv preprint arXiv:1909.06122}
+}
 ```

 38. Chollet F. Xception: Deep learning with depthwise separable convolutions.
 In: Proc. of the IEEE Conf. on Computer Vision and Pattern Recognition.
 2017.
 1251−1258.

+Chollet, F. (2017).
+Xception: Deep learning with depthwise separable convolutions.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1251-1258).

 Link : https://arxiv.org/abs/1610.02357